 Objectives and Content

-It is an advantage to know some programming, but it is possible to attend to the course and learn simple Matlab programming as the course advances, this though, will mean an extra workload.
+Instructive lab exercises using the simulation program Matlab enables the implementation of different digital algorithms showing practical use of the subject on e.g. music and speech.
+It is an advantage to have some experience in programming, but it is possible to attend to the course and learn simple Matlab programming as the course advances.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.

 - Withdrawal deadline